That1M8Head/sclang/README.md

 This example and other examples are available in the repository this README is in.

+## Where the name comes from

+It's a portmanteau of "something" and "else", because the language sure is something else.

+Also, you pronounce it `/sōl/`, like the word "soul".

 ## File Attributes

-SCLang's file extension will ideally be `.scl`.
+Soel's file extension will ideally be `.soel`.

-I would have decided on `.sc` but it turns out that's already used.

-`.sclang` is another option.
-Maybe even `.stupid`.
+There are other options, probably, but I can't think of any right now.

 ## Contribute?